-- 26. A person must not campaign on behalf of a candidate unless they have been nominated to campaign and they are not otherwise prohibited from campaigning. - 27.
+- 26. A person must not campaign on behalf of a candidate unless he or she has been nominated to campaign and he or she is not otherwise prohibited from campaigning. - 27.
 A campaigner must not: - a) accept or receive payment or payment in kind for their efforts; - b) use public address systems for campaign purposes; or - c) use facilities of the University not generally available to all students, including, but not limited to, office space, computers, photocopiers, stationery, telephones and facsimile machines, for campaigning. - 28.
 A person must not campaign: - a) during class times in classrooms and other premises used to conduct classes; or - b) on any premises, such as the library and other similar areas reserved for teaching, study or research; or - c) in any online spaces reserved for classes, teaching, study or research (e.g. iLearn spaces for units, research support or study support).